Skip to main content

 • humor

-• “The English dubbing is so bad that it's outright funny a lot of the time.”
+• “The English dubbing is so bad that it's outright funny a lot of the time, with magic and soul cores feeling worse than before, and weapons locked to ninja feeling less fun.”

 • character development

-• “Combat, exploration, character development, hubs to explore, bosses, and a multitude of side activities (kodama, chijiko, etc.) make it easy to get into, and a single playthrough took me about 110 hours.”
+• “Combat, exploration, character development, hubs to explore, bosses, and a multitude of side activities make it easy to get into, and a single playthrough took me about 110 hours.”

-• “They really put some effort in making this story, the surroundings, the character designs and even the outfits to get a real traditional Japanese feeling.”
+• “They really put some effort into making this story, the surroundings, the character designs and even the outfits to get a real traditional Japanese feeling.”

-• “The character design is superb as always, and I am still very adamant on the yokai designs being top tier.”
+• “Character design is superb as always, and I am still very adamant on the yokai designs being top tier.”

-• “Despite all this, the main character still lacks development because the story revolves around switching timelines and shifting focus to different characters, except for a few.”
+• “Despite all this, he still lacks in character development because the story revolves around switching timelines and switches its focus on characters from that timeline, this is except for:”

-• “After the highlight of Nioh 2's story, which was an amazing tale, I expected Nioh 3's story to be just as good or better, but I was extremely disappointed.
+• “After the highlight of Nioh 2's story which was an absolutely amazing tale, I expected Nioh 3's story to be just as good or at the same point, I couldn't be more disappointed.
 I didn't care about any character or what was happening to them.
-The story tries to focus on a jealous brother who throws a tantrum after not getting what he wanted, but you barely see this brother throughout the game, so the urgency and character development are completely missing.
-Every NPC feels lifeless due to poor motivation and extremely poor voice acting.
-I had no idea what I was doing or why I was jumping between the past and future—it was so poorly explained that I simply couldn't care about what was going on.”
+The story initially tries to make it about a jealous brother who didn't get what he wanted and goes on a tantrum, meanwhile you barely even see this brother through the game so the urgency and character development isn't there at all.
+Every NPC feels lifeless due to poor motive and extremely poor voice acting.
+I had no idea what I was doing or why I was doing it, why I was going into the past and future, it's just so poorly explained and in all honesty I just couldn't care less what was going on.”

 • monetization